Showing posts with label artifacts. Show all posts

 Next, we toured the Ralph Foster Museum, which housed three levels of artifacts.

-Which included musical talents from Missouri, musical instruments, Quilts, dishes, dolls, circus, cars, and animals (taxidermy) such as Polar bears, Grizzly Bears, Lions, tigers, buffalo, elk, deer, etc.
+This included musical talents from Missouri, musical instruments, Quilts, dishes, dolls, a circus, cars, and animals (taxidermy) such as polar bears, Grizzly Bears, Lions, tigers, buffalo, elk, deer, etc.

 It included butterflies and birds of every kind and just so much information in this one building.